 01 of 06

-Follow the link above to Kennedy Hardware, a site chock full of restoration supplies including replacement jar and shaker lids for old Depression-era glassware.
+Follow the link above to Kennedy Hardware, a site chock full of restoration supplies including replacement jar and shaker lids for old Depression-era glassware and vintage kitchen wares.
 This includes the traditional salt and pepper shaker lids so often missing or in poor shape as well as covers for spice jars and sugar dispensers.
-Lots of other hardware and furniture restoration supplies to browse here as well.
+Lots of other varied hardware and furniture restoration supplies to browse here as well.

 02 of 06

 While it’s better to replace parts with age-appropriate originals made by the manufacturer who produced your antique doll, a task like this can take years to accomplish.
 Especially if you’re restoring a family heirloom instead of repairing a doll to resell, it could be preferable to complete the project sooner rather than later.
 The link above will take you to Little Doll Shoppe, a site offering all types of parts and can work with you to make what you need if it’s not readily offered for sale... in their catalog.

 Once you’ve determined the furniture style you’re restoring, from Chippendale to William & Mary, you can easily find replacement brasses, knobs, and pulls through Horton Brasses Inc. by clicking on the link shown above.
 They even have hand forged iron latch sets and hinges in a number of sizes to choose from along with the traditional metal pulls and knobs found on many types of finer antique furniture.